securefederatedai/openfl/docs/get_started/examples/python_native_pytorch_mnist.rst

 .. note::

-    Ensure you have installed the |productName| package.
+    Ensure you have installed the OpenFL package.

     See :ref:`install_package` for details.